 What’s in it for customers?

-Filling out a customer journey map helps you work out what those needs might be.
-Most blogs help customers meet one of these needs :-
+Filling out a customer journey map helps you work out what the need might be.
+Most blogs help customers with one or more of :-

 - spark my interest.